datahub-project/datahub/docs/rfc/active/5818-serial-updates.md

 > There are tradeoffs to choosing any path, please attempt to identify them here.

-This will come with some performance drawbacks, as many of these designs will involve an extra hop between the client and DataHub.
+TODO: This will come with some performance drawbacks, as many of these designs will involve an extra hop between the client and DataHub.

+### Performance under contention

+This approach would suffer a lot under high contention.
+Let's say:
+* the time sending a request from client to gms and receiving response is `x`
+* the time taken to manipulate read to create a new write request at the client is `y` (assume constant for simplicity)
+* a constant transaction/LWT overhead of `z` (LWT if using Cassandra)

+Under a contention of n clients sending 1 request targeting the same aspect, we would see:
+* 1 client would take `2x + y + z` time
+* 1 client would take `4x + 2y + 2z` time
+* ...
+* nth concurrent client would take 2nx + ny + nz time

+This is assuming a client is just making one update to the aspect.
+If an aspect is being used in some complex communication chain this could take a very long time.

 ## Alternatives